Who are you?

 What are your influences?

-I admire Phil May, André Franquin, Reiser, Wolinski, Spy, Tintoretto, Honoré Daumier, Dave the Chimp, Mr Wim/Spaghetti Man, John Tenniel, Martin Rowson, John Singer Sargent, Gilbert Shelton, John Hölmstrom, Ralph Steadman & Gerald Scarfe, Steve Ditko, Jake & Dinos Chapman, Jack Kirby, Robert Crumb, Gotlib, Tex Avery, Milt Kahl, David Low...there's many more, but my mind's suddenly gone !
+Phil May, André Franquin, Bruce Stark, Paula Rego, Stephen Collins, Reiser, Wolinski, Spy, Tintoretto, Honoré Daumier, Dave the Chimp, Mr Wim/Spaghetti Man, John Tenniel, Martin Rowson, John Singer Sargent, Gilbert Shelton, John Hölmstrom, Ralph Steadman & Gerald Scarfe, Steve Ditko, Jake & Dinos Chapman, Jack Kirby, Robert Crumb, Gotlib, Tex Avery, Milt Kahl, David Low...there's many more, but my mind's suddenly drawn a .
+There was me thinking it was impossible to draw a blank!

 Do we get to keep the drawings?

-Yes of course, what would I do with them?
-Guests receive something which is more them than they are, free of charge, to use as a dartboard.
+Yes of course!
+What would I do with them?!
+Guests receive free gifts which are "more them than they are" - to use as dartboards.

 Where are you based?

-Dalston ("Dullston") in trendy (not in reality) east London.
-To a large extent mine is a traveling job - bookings take my Thermos™ all across the country, and on the odd occasion further - I could pompously call myself an international caricaturist, but basically I'm a UK caricaturist.
-That said, I am an international caricaturist since I've worked internationally.
+Dalston ("Dullston" according to Will Self) in east London.
+Mine is a traveling job - bookings take my Thermos™ all across the country, and on the odd occasion further.

 So how do we go about booking you?